freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/debugging/understanding-the-differences-between-the-freecodecamp-and-browser-console.english.md

 <section id='description'>
 You may have noticed that some freeCodeCamp JavaScript challenges include their own console.
 This console behaves a little differently than the browser console you used in the last challenge.
 The following challenge is meant to highlight the main difference between the freeCodeCamp console and your browser console.
-When you run ordinary JavaScript, the browsers console will display your <code>console.log()</code> statements the exact number of times you requested.
+When you run ordinary JavaScript, the browser's console will display your <code>console.log()</code> statements the exact number of times it is called.
-The freeCodeCamp console will print your <code>console.log()</code> statements for each test of that challenge, as well as one more time for any function calls that you have in your code.
+The freeCodeCamp console will print your <code>console.log()</code> statements a short time after the editor detects a change in the script, as well as during testing.
-This lends itself to some interesting behavior and might trip you up in the beginning, because a logged value that you expect to see only once may print out many more times.
+The freeCodeCamp console is cleared before the tests are run and, to avoid spam, only prints the logs during the first test (see the note below for exceptions).
-If you would like to see only your single output and not have to worry about running through the test cycles, you can use <code>console.clear()</code> and check the browsers console.
+If you would like to see every log for every test, run the tests, and open the browser console.
+If you prefer to use the browser console, and want it to mimic the freeCodeCamp console, place <code>console.clear()</code> before any other <code>console</code> calls, to clear the browser console.

+**Note:** `console.log`s inside functions are printed to the freeCodeCamp console whenever those functions are called, this can help debugging functions that are called during testing.
 </section>

 ## Instructions
 <section id='instructions'>
-First, use <code>console.clear()</code> to clear the browser console.
-After that, use <code>console.log</code> to log the <code>output</code> variable.
+First, use <code>console.log</code> to log the <code>output</code> variable.
+Then, use <code>console.clear</code> to clear the browser console.
 </section>

 ## Tests